-As discussed in the System's most recent audited financial statements, the cumulative net pension liability for these three plans totaled \$38.9 million as of the valuations dated either December 31, 2017 or January 1, 2018.
-This represents a funded ratio of 91.3%.
+Based on the most recent, unaudited actuarial evaluation, the cumulative net pension liability for these three plans total \$82.0 million as of the valuations dated either December 31, 2018 or January 1, 2019.
+This represents a funded ratio of 82.7%.
 These plans' liability amounts are based upon assumed discount rates of 6.50% for the SAWSRP and Retirement Income Plan and 6.75% for TMRS.

-For further information with respect to the System's Pension liabilities, please refer to Note J and the Required Supplemental Information of the System's Annual Financial Report for the year ended December 31, 2018.
-(See "APPENDIX B - EXCERPTS FROM THE SAN ANTONIO WATER SYSTEM ANNUAL FINANCIAL REPORT".)
+For further information with respect to the System's audited Pension liabilities, please refer to Note J and the Required Supplemental Information of the System's Annual Financial Report for the year ended December 31, 2018.
+(See "APPENDIX B - EXCERPTS FROM THE SAN ANTONIO WATER SYSTEM COMPREHENSIVE ANNUAL FINANCIAL REPORT".)